phetdam/bac-advanced-ml/README.rst

 Python interpreter was compiled with.
 On Linux the compiler is usually ``gcc``, on Windows it is usually Microsoft Visual C++, and on Mac ``clang``.
-However, the ``setup.py`` file will take care of all the details for you and you can trust that it gets the sometimes magical compiler invocations correct.
+However, the ``setup.py`` file will take care of all the details for you and you can trust that it gets the rather complicated compiler invocations correct.

 From PyPI
 ---------